 Congresswoman Nita M. Lowey is seeking re-election in New York's 17th Congressional District, including Rockland County and most of central and northern Westchester County.
-Elected twelve times by the people of the Hudson Valley, Lowey first joined the United States House of Representatives in 1989.
+Elected fourteen times by the people of the Hudson Valley, Lowey first joined the United States House of Representatives in 1989.

-Among Lowey’s many personal accomplishments are:
+Among Lowey’s many legislative accomplishments are:

 • Helping small businesses grow and create more new permanent jobs through an increase in federal loan limits.